deepinx/enhanced-ssh-mxnet/README.md

 ## Enhanced SSH with landmark localization

-Add landmark localization using ONet of MTCNN to original SSH method
+Landmark localization using ONet in MTCNN is added to original SSH method.

 Widerface result, by pyramid testing.